taliaairma/narwhal-bunny/assets/markdowns/Simplified JS.md

 - The parentheses around num have been removed, since it has a single parameter.
 - The curly braces { } have been removed isnce the function consists of a single-line block.
 - The return keyword has been removed since the function consists of a single-line block.

+Scope

+Scope defines where variables can be accessed or referenced.
+While some variables can be accessed from anywhere within a program, other variables may only be available in a specific context.

+Blocks and Scope

+Blocks help us group one or more statements together and serve as an important structural markers for our code.

+A block of code could be a function:

+const logSkyColor = () => {
+  let color = 'blue';
+  console.log(color);
+} // blue

+* Function body is actually a block of code.

+Observethe block in an if statement:

+if(dusk) {
+  let color = 'pink';
+  console.log(color);
+} // pink